berryamin/Python/Python-3/Doc/library/datetime.rst

 :class:`tzinfo` is an abstract base class, meaning that this class should not be instantiated directly.
-You need to derive a concrete subclass, and (at least) supply implementations of the standard :class:`tzinfo` methods needed by the :class:`datetime` methods you use.
-The :mod:`datetime` module supplies a simple concrete subclass of :class:`tzinfo` :class:`timezone` which can reprsent timezones with fixed offset from UTC such as UTC itself or North American EST and EDT.
+You need to derive a concrete subclass, and (at least) supply implementations of the standard :class:`tzinfo` methods needed by the :class:`.datetime` methods you use.
+The :mod:`datetime` module supplies a simple concrete subclass of :class:`tzinfo` :class:`timezone` which can represent timezones with fixed offset from UTC such as UTC itself or North American EST and EDT.

-An instance of (a concrete subclass of) :class:`tzinfo` can be passed to the constructors for :class:`datetime` and :class:`time` objects.
+An instance of (a concrete subclass of) :class:`tzinfo` can be passed to the constructors for :class:`.datetime` and :class:`.time` objects.
 The latter objects view their attributes as being in local time, and the :class:`tzinfo` object supports methods revealing offset of local time from UTC, the name of the time zone, and DST offset, all relative to a date or time object passed to them.